openoms/bitcoin-tutorials/Zap_to_RaspiBlitz_through_Tor.md

-## Connect the Zap Lightning Wallet on iOS TestFlight to the RaspiBlitz over Tor
+## Connect Zap over Tor to the RaspiBlitz
+Confirmed to work with the mainnet Zap version >0.4.075.3 on iOS TestFlight

 ### Create the Hidden Service:
 * In the RaspiBlitz terminal: